tensorflow/swift/docs/AggregateParameters.md

 ---

-`ParameterAggregate` is useful for representing structs that are "bundles of parameters", where all stored properties are parameters.
-However, model structs may have stored properties which are not parameters (e.g. configuration flags or state-caching variables), and thus they cannot conform to `ParameterAggregate`.
+`ParameterGroup` is useful for representing structs that are "bundles of parameters", where all stored properties are parameters.
+However, model structs may have stored properties which are not parameters (e.g. configuration flags or state-caching variables), and thus they cannot conform to `ParameterGroup`.

 The `Parameterized` protocol solves this problem. `Parameterized` represents a type whose values have parameters, and where not all stored properties are necessarily parameters.